Posted on: May 29, 2014

 Finally, as if to place the cherry on top of their experience cake, they made sure to end my visit on a positive note providing frozen yogurt at the exit for a very reasonable price of $1.

-Clearly the Ikea shopping experience is a well-planned endeavor.
+Clearly the Ikea shopping experience is a well-planned endeavour.
 And while I only focused on the positives in my scavenger hunt it was probably because they weren’t hard to find.

 Bravo Ikea, on creating a truly intentional experience.